 Thermodynamics is a phenomenological, empirically derived, macroscopic description of the equilibrium properties of physical systems with enormously many particles or degrees of freedom.
-These systems are usually considered big enough such that the boundary effects do not play an important role (thermodynamic limit).
-The macroscopic states of such systems are characterized by various macroscopically measurable quantities which are related with each other in a specific way.
-Much of the body of thermodynamics has been developed already in the $19^{th}$ century long before the microscopic nature of matter has been known.
+These systems are usually considered big enough such that the boundary effects do not play an important role (we call this the "thermodynamic limit").
+The macroscopic states of such systems can be characterized by several macroscopically measurable quantities whose mutual relation can be cast into equations and represent the theory of thermodynamics.

+Much of the body of thermodynamics has been developed already in the 19^{th} century before the microscopic nature of matter, in particular, the atomic picture has been accepted.
 Thus, the principles of thermodynamics do not rely on the input of such specific microscopic details.
 The three laws of thermodynamics constitute the essence of thermodynamics.